LenzoMan/bytes-n-stuff/content/posts/uncertainty.md

 Every tradition, from philosophy to neuroscience, has been saying the same thing: life is uncertain, and trying to control it is an illusion.
 When I sit with that truth, it is both terrifying and freeing.
 Terrifying, because it means there are no guarantees.
 Freeing, because it means I can stop waiting for the perfect moment, because it is never coming.

-Lately, I have realised that the only way through uncertainty is to actually lean into it.
+I, now realise that the only way through uncertainty is to actually lean into it.
 To feel the discomfort without rushing to fix it.
 To start the project I do not feel “ready” for.
 To have the conversation without rehearsing every line in my head.
 To press “publish” even when the voice in my head says, “Not yet”.

 Each time I do, I learn something powerful: uncertainty is not the monster I thought it was.
 It is just the normal backdrop of life.
 And the more I walk into it, the less it scares me.